oasisprotocol/oasis-sdk/docs/rofl/prerequisites.md

 :::

-## Advanced Setup: Native Oasis CLI and ROFL build utils (`linux/amd64` only!)
+## Advanced Setup: Native Oasis CLI and ROFL build utils (`linux/amd64` only)

 Install the [Oasis CLI][oasis-cli] locally.

 Next, install tools for creating and encrypting partitions and QEMU.
 On a Debian-based Linux you can do so by running:

 ```
 sudo apt install squashfs-tools cryptsetup-bin qemu-utils